asynkron/gam-web/src/docs/dotnet/Persistence.md

 # Persistence

 You can choose to have actors persist their state by using the `Proto.Persistence` module.
-The Persistence plug-in allows an actor to recover it’s state when it is restarted or reloaded through the use of event sourcing and/or snapshotting.
+The Persistence plug-in allows an actor to recover it’s state when it is started and supports three modes of operation:

+- Event Sourcing
+- Snapshotting
+- Event Sourcing with Snapshotting

 ## Event Sourcing